striderr1o1/RestaurantPage/readme.md

 A modern, single-page restaurant website built with JavaScript and webpack.
 This project demonstrates modular JS, dynamic DOM manipulation, and asset management for a simple, web app frontend.

 ## Features
-- Dynamic creation of header, hero section, content, and footer using JavaScript
+- Dynamic creation of hero section, content, and footer using JavaScript
 - Modular code structure with ES6 imports/exports
 - Asset management for images and styles via webpack
 - custom CSS styling